|

 only 450,000 acre feet a year, then it sounds like

-there's enough water to last 200 years!
+there's enough water to last more than 100 years!
 However, the aquifer

 contains a lot of water that we can't